Deflection and Gravitational lensing of null and timelike signals in the Kiselev black hole spacetime in the weak field limit: Introduction

 \section{Introduction}

-Deflection of light and gravitational lensing (GL) have played very important roles in the acceptance of General Relativity as a correct description of gravity \cite{Dyson:1920cwa}, and in the development of astronomy \cite{Walsh:1979nx} (see \cite{Bartelmann:1999yn,Perlick:2004tq} for reviews on GL).
-Nowdays, GL is used very broadly in both theoretical and observational studies involving gravity.
+Deflection of light and gravitational lensing (GL) have played very important roles in the acceptance of General Relativity as a correct description of gravity \cite{Dyson:1920cwa}, and in the development of astronomy \cite{Walsh:1979nx} (see \cite{Bartelmann:1999yn, Perlick:2004tq} for reviews on GL).
+Nowadays, GL is used very broadly in both theoretical and observational studies involving gravity.
 It has been used to measure the Hubble constant \cite{Refsdal:1964nw,Kundic:1996tr}, to map (super)cluster and their group's mass \cite{Gray:2001zx,Hoekstra:2000ux}, and to probe dark energy and new gravity theories \cite{Hoekstra:2008db,Joyce:2016vqv}, just to name a few.

 Traditionally messengers in such deflection and GL are only light signals.
 Due to the observation of neutrinos from extragalactic sources \cite{Hirata:1987hu, Bionta:1987qt,IceCube:2018dnn,IceCube:2018cha}, gravitational waves \cite{Abbott:2016blz,Abbott:2016nmj,TheLIGOScientific:2017qsa} and GL of supernovae \cite{Kelly:2014mwa,Goobar:2016uuf} in recent years, as well as the more historical cosmic rays \cite{LetessierSelvon:2011dy}, it is clear that in principle timelike signals can also experience deflection and act as messengers in GL.
 From the field strength viewpoint, then the traditional GLs are all based on the deflection in the weak field limit, i.e., the deflection angles are small.
-However, with the more recent successful observation of the M87 supermassive black hole (BH) image \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy}, we have gained the ability to observe signals experienced deflections in strong field.
+However, with the more recent successful observation of the M87$^{*}$ \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy} and Sgr A$^{*}$ \cite{EventHorizonTelescope:2022xnr,EventHorizonTelescope:2022xqj} supermassive black hole (SMBH) images by the Event Horizon Telescope (EHT) collaboration, we have gained the ability to observe signals experienced deflections in a strong field.
 Therefore, theoretical investigation of these unconventional messengers' deflection and GL in both weak and strong field limits has become more popular lately using both perturbative method \cite{Jia:2020xbc,Huang:2020trl} and Gauss-Bonnet theorem method \cite{Gibbons:2008rj,Crisnejo:2018uyn,Li:2019qyb}.